FAQs about Brewster’s Reopening and Updates on School Year 2020-21

 How will Brewster manage the dining plan?

-Until further notice (fall season), students may pick up food in the servery and all meals will be eaten outdoors in the dining tent, using open-air seating, or brought back to dormitories.
+Students may pick up food in the servery and sit at designated seating (by tables of four with plexiglass partitions) in the established eating areas in the Estabrook.
+When weather permits (fall/spring) an outside tent space is also available.
 Self-service dining has been eliminated; meals are served by a member of dining services so that students do not need to share the same serving utensils.
 Strict cleaning protocols are followed, according to public health guidance.
 Students are allowed to have refrigerators in their dorm rooms in order to stock breakfast and lunch items if they wish to reduce visits to the dining hall.
+See added section for January 2021 for changes to winter dining plan.

 Are students required to wear masks at all times?
 Faculty/staff/visitors?